 Traditional estate agent routes will generally get you the best open market price, but can take many months to complete, especially if willing buyers are scarce and / or stuck in chains etc.

-An alternative solution is to sell your house to a cash buyer like us.
+An alternative solution is to sell your house to a cash buyer.
 This can provide a great solution if you need fast cash and want to get the best cash value for your property.
 However, you need to be careful on who you choose to deal with.
 There are many scammers in the market.

 Accelerate Homes have been helping UK Homeowners sell their house for cash for over 10 years.
-We are unique in that we have access to a significant cash fund, which means we are not depending on third party lenders or investors and can move really quickly to get you the best possible cash price for your house.
+We are unique in that we partner with a select number of respected cash buying companies who all have access to significant cash funds, which means they are not depending on third party lenders or investors and can move really quickly to get you the best possible cash price for your house.
 Contact us today to get a quote – complete this form.